Implementing Cloud-Based Per-Title Encoding in the Real World

 We are now ready to look at the details of the implementation of the workflow.
 In the first part of this series, I discussed in some detail the architectural choices we made for this demo application.
 In the remainder of this post, we will focus on the components that interact directly with the Bitmovin encoding platform.

-If you prefer a video version of this part of the walkthrough, skip to minute 50 in the Hands-on Hacking with Bitmovin Cloud Connect webinar.
 You can also find more details on using the Bitmovin Encoding API in the documentation.
 Otherwise, read on to see some code samples and more details for setting this up yourself.

 Encoding with the Bitmovin API and SDK

 I’ll focus first on the AWS Lambda code that calls the Bitmovin API when a new file arrives on S3.

 After you’ve set up S3 event notifications to call a Lambda function, you need to write some code that will handle the notification.
 Lambda supports several common web programming languages and Bitmovin provides SDKs for most of the same ones, but I’ll use the Python SDK for this example.
 You should be able to adapt these samples to your language of choice.